embEDUx/documentation/src/index.md

 a strong bias towards the requirements specific to the lab-courses.

 ## Terminology
-Before you continue reading the different documentation snippets, please read through [Terminology](background/common/terminology.md) for terms used within the documentation.
+Before you continue reading the different documentation snippets, please check if you are familiar with the documented [Terminology](background/common/terminology.md).
+If you keep an eye open for crudities and you spot any, you are welcome to inform us or even put up a pull-request.

 ## Architectural Overview
 ![](background/common/img/architectural_overview.png)